iomesh/docs/docs/stateful-applications/iomesh-for-cassandra.md

     ```bash
     kubectl apply -f iomesh-cassandra-sc.yaml
     ```

-## Deploying Cassandra

-### Creating a headless Service for Cassandra

-1. Create a headless service, which is used for DNS lookups between Cassandra Pods and clients within your cluster.
+3. Create a headless service which is needed for DNS lookups between Cassandra Pods and clients within your cluster.

-StatefulSets currently require a Headless Service to be responsible for the network identity of the Pods.
-You are responsible for creating this Service.

     ```yaml
     apiVersion: v1
     kind: Service